Susannah is a Journalist and Blogger with a total social following of over 100,000 people & whose content receives over 15,000 visits/day.

 No legitimate advertiser would offer such large payments to complete strangers without a vetting process.
 Most online advertisers who do collaborations and influencer campaigns pay rates based on the number of followers, engagement and other statistics.

 So, What's the Scam?

-This Facebook scam particularly targets verified pages, but is likely a variation on the Facebook rental scam.
+This Facebook scam particularly targets verified pages, but it is likely a variation of the Facebook rental scam.
 This scam involves companies and websites that have been banned from Facebook advertising manager, using other accounts to get around the ban.

-Some of the things the Facebook rental scam may include:
+Some of the things the Facebook rental scam may do include:

 - Using your Facebook advertising account to promote spammy content.